typesupply/opentype-cookbook/readme.md

 ## Ligatures

 There are several features that are designed to work with features.
-The two most prominent are Common Ligatures (liga) and Discretionary Ligatures (liga).
+The two most prominent are Common Ligatures (liga) and Discretionary Ligatures (dlig).

 The Common Ligatures feature is for ligatures that you think should be used almost all of the time.